GoogleCloudPlatform/oozie-to-airflow/CONTRIBUTING.md

 * **test-oozie** - runs tests on Oozie in Hadoop cluster.
 Artifacts are downloaded to the ``output-artifacts/<APPLICATION>/oozie`` directory.

+* **test-compare-artifacts** - run tests on Oozie and Composer instance and displays a comparison of artifact differences.

 ### Test scenarios